ddeutils/ddeutil-workflow/docs/index.md

 **:pushpin: <u>Rules of This Workflow engine</u>**:

-1. The Minimum frequency unit of scheduling is **1 minute** :warning:
+1. The Minimum frequency unit of built-in scheduling is **1 Minute** 🕘
-2. Can not re-run only failed stage and its pending downstream :rotating_light:
+2. **Can not** re-run only failed stage and its pending downstream ↩️
-3. All parallel tasks inside workflow engine use Multi-Threading (Python 3.13 unlock GIL :unlock:)
+3. All parallel tasks inside workflow core engine use **Multi-Threading** pool (Python 3.13 unlock GIL 🐍🔓)

 ---